2024-25 Catalog

 Course requirements for the PhD Degree

-A student pursuing the PhD after completion of an MS/MSc degree from another institution may petition to have two courses taken at that institution be approved as equivalent to MEM core courses, with no more than one course equivalent to a Lehigh Group I core course (math course) and one course equivalent to a Group II core course (course in a fundamental subject area).
-In addition, the student may petition to substitute courses taken elsewhere for the two (2) non-core advanced courses in their subject area (depth requirement) and the one (1) non-core course outside their emphasis area (breadth requirement).
-All of the foregoing replacement courses must be approved by the instructor of the corresponding Lehigh course.
+A student pursuing a PhD after completing an MS/MSc degree from another institution may petition for a waiver of some coursework requirements.
+Petitions for waiver of coursework requirements may include up to one course equivalent to a core course in engineering mathematics and one course equivalent to a core course in MEM.
+In addition, the student may petition for a waiver of up to three courses taken elsewhere for technical electives.
+All courses being used to waive coursework requirements must be approved by the instructor of the corresponding Lehigh course.
 The student must submit a petition with the following: (a) a syllabus in English or a sufficiently detailed print-out of the course catalog from the MS institution; (b) a letter of support or a signed petition from the PhD advisor; and (c) any additional documentation beyond the syllabus as requested by the instructor.
-If permission is granted for the foregoing replacement courses, three (3) core courses will remain for completion at Lehigh.

 General Examination for the PhD Degree